 English cucumbers or mini cucumbers are my choices!
 I love using them because they’re a great size for biting, and they stay crisp as well.

-How to Store Cucumbers So They Stay Fresh Longer
+Storing Cucumbers So They Stay Fresh Longer

-- When you first bring them home from the grocery store remove them from any plastic packaging, wash them and dry them thoroughly.
+- When you first bring them home from the grocery store remove them from any plastic packaging, wash them, and dry them thoroughly.
 Cucumbers need to be completely dry to extend their shelf life and sometimes moisture can get trapped under the plastic wrap.